nixeimar/quantum_inspired_algorithms/README.md

-This repository explores quantum-inspired algorithms, leveraging quantum mechanics principles to enhance classical computation.
-While true quantum computing faces hardware limitations, these algorithms offer practical advantages on classical systems.
+This repository delves into quantum-inspired algorithms, utilizing principles of quantum mechanics to enhance classical computation.
+While true quantum computing is constrained by hardware limitations, these algorithms provide practical benefits on classical systems.
+Currently, it includes an implementation of the HHL algorithm for a 1D Bratu problem using pseudo-arc length continuation.
+Our objective is to explore various quantum algorithms within a quantum-inspired framework.

 <h2>Features:</h2>
 <ul>